-Sick leave and vacation are handled the same as for hourly employees.
+Sick leave and Vacation are handled the same as for hourly employees.
 Time off for these purposes must be requested through the online time and attendance system.
+(Teaching faculty, see Time Off Policies For Faculty Members in Part B.)

-The supervisor may grant an exempt employee time off without charging it to vacation or sick pay if the exempt employee has had to work unusually long hours at some other time.
+The supervisor may grant an exempt employee time off without charging it to Vacation or Sick Leave if the exempt employee has had to work unusually long hours at some other time.